OlivesCell/Zomb/README.md

 So basically the camera adds 10 lbs because Google made it so https://stackoverflow.com/questions/27057428/correct-aspect-ratio-in-android

-And the apps that might have worked are not even there anymore https://android.stackexchange.com/questions/98427/change-aspect-ratio-of-pictures/98683#98683. https://play.google.com/store/apps/details?id=com.paintastic us one for pictures.
+And the apps that might have worked are not even there anymore https://android.stackexchange.com/questions/98427/change-aspect-ratio-of-pictures/98683#98683.
+Although https://play.google.com/store/apps/details?id=com.paintastic is one for pictures.

 So using the browser is better...